MicroEJ/docs/SDKUserGuide/systemRequirements.rst

      - JRE or JDK 8
    * - <= 21.11
      - \*
-     - < 7.17
+     - < 7.17.0
      - JRE or JDK 8

 The combinations not listed here are not supported.
-For the supported combinations, tests have been done with the Oracle and the Eclipse Adoptium JDKs.
+For the supported combinations, tests have been done with both the Oracle and the Eclipse Adoptium JDK builds.

 .. warning::
-   It is important to note that the SDK Distribution ``22.06`` requires a JDK ``11`` (not a JRE) and can be used only with an :ref:`Architecture <architecture_overview>` ``7.17`` or more.
+   It is important to note that the SDK Distribution ``22.06`` requires a JDK ``11`` (not a JRE) and can be used only with an :ref:`Architecture <architecture_overview>` ``7.17.0`` or more.

 .. warning::